 Link Aggregation

-This chapter describes how to configure link aggregation groups between switches, between switches and tools, or between switches and taps.
+This chapter describes configuring link aggregation groups between switches, switches, and tools or between switches and taps.

 Configuring Link Aggregation

-DMF provides a configurable method of hashing for load distribution among the members of a LAG.
+DMF provides a configurable method of hashing for load distribution among LAG members.
 The enhanced hashing algorithm automatically assigns the best hashing type for the switch and traffic.
-This setting also lets you manually select the packet types and fields used for load distribution among the members of a port-channel interface.
-For the supported switch platforms, enhanced mode and symmetric hashing are enabled by default.
+This setting allows the manual selection of the packet types and fields used for load distribution among the members of a port-channel interface.
+Enhanced mode and symmetric hashing are enabled by default for the supported switch platforms.
 With symmetric hashing, bidirectional traffic between two hosts going out on a port channel is distributed on the same member port.

 - IPv4